tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 After the calibration process finishes, the `sensor_calibration_manager` will display the results in the UI and allow the user to save the calibration data to a file.

-In the UI of the X2 project, three different TF trees are displayed: `Initial TF Tree`, `Calibration Tree`, and `Final TF Tree`.
+In the UI of the RDV project, three different TF trees are displayed: `Initial TF Tree`, `Calibration Tree`, and `Final TF Tree`.
 The `Initial TF Tree` presents the initial TF connections between sensors needed for calibration.
 The `Calibration Tree` shows the calibrated transformation between sensors, in this tutorial, `pandar_top`, `pandar_front`, `pandar_right`and `pandar_left`.
 The `Final TF Tree` depicts the TF tree after incorporating the updated calibrated transformation.
 Since the transformations represented by the black arrows are fixed, the transformations between `sensor_kit_base_link`, `pandar_front_base_link`, `pandar_left_base_link`, and `pandar_right_base_link`, which are represented by the red arrows, can be calculated using the calibrated transformation.

 <p align="center">
     <img src="../images/mapping_based_calibrator/menu4.jpg" alt="menu4" width="500">
 </p>

-To assess the calibration results, users can precisely measure static objects within the pointcloud map, such as stationary vehicles, traffic cones, and walls.
+To evaluate the calibration results, users can measure static objects within the pointcloud map, such as stationary vehicles, traffic cones, and walls.

 The image below displays the vehicle within the pointcloud, allowing for a comparison of results before and after calibration.
 It is evident that the initial pointcloud from `calibration lidars` (shown in red) has been successfully calibrated (shown in green) and is now aligned with the `mapping lidar` (shown in white).